Committing/kodenames.io_public/readme.md

 Use this repository to:

-- Report issues & bugs
+- Report issues & bugs or submit features
 - Submit additional `CSS` styles
 - Submit new words / languages

-## Reporting bugs
+## Reporting bugs / features

-Pleas submit bugs to the [issues section](https://github.com/Committing/kodenames.io_public/issues) of this repository
+Pleas submit bugs and feature requests to the [issues section](https://github.com/Committing/kodenames.io_public/issues) of this repository

 ## Submitting new `css` styles